-Unlock is currently working with NOMS and the banking industry to increase the ability of people in prison to apply for, and open, a bank account before their release.
+Unlock is currently working with HMPPS and the banking industry to increase the ability of people in prison to apply for, and open, a bank account before their release.
 The outcome of this work so far has been that an increasing number of people in prison have a bank account that can theoretically be operated before release.
 It is therefore important that people in prison, as well as those who work with them, are aware of how to manage an account whilst in prison.

 In undertaking this work, we have identified a number of barriers that unnecessarily prevent people in prison from managing their banking and finances.
-We plan to take these issues forward by working with NOMS, the banking industry, and other agencies, to try to improve the accessibility of accounts from inside prison.
+We plan to take these issues forward by working with HMPPS, the banking industry, and other agencies, to try to improve the accessibility of accounts from inside prison.